How to Keep Your Horse Straight

 Making your horse straight

-In walk, because the hindquarters are wider than the shoulders and the walk moves slowly, the horse can wiggle and crab.
+In walk, because the horse’s hindquarters are wider than his shoulders and the walk moves slowly, the horse can wiggle and crab.

 Keep the walk moving forward and encourage the horse to work into the contact.